 You may have been able to deduce from previous posts that we are a homebirthing kinda family.
 So as we prepare for our third homebirth, I wanted to share my top seven must-have’s for labor and delivery.

 Last baby, I actually went through two days of prodromal labor… so every time it kicked in, I kicked on the music and allowed it to help me relax through the intense waves.
 Something that is pretty funny, though, is after a certain point of labor, the music has to go!
 LOL!
 But up until that point, it is definitely a relaxing and comforting aid for me.

 It’s so funny how you can plan things out, but it doesn’t necessarily mean that it will happen exactly how you plan it.
 Case in point…. last baby, hubby started to run the bath water, only to deter to get ready to catch the baby!

 My go-to essential oils are lavender, geranium, and frankincense.
 There are lots of others that some mothers choose to incorporate; however, these three are good enough for me.
 Again, it doesn’t mean that I’ll be able to use them like I want to but to have them on hand is awesome.

 For my first homebirth, three years ago, our midwife gave us a list of things to have prepared for her.
 On that list was no less than 10 towels.
 I laugh about that now because two births later and we have still yet to use even more than two.

-Cord clamps are a must for cutting the umbilical cord.
+Cord clamps are a must for us when cutting the umbilical cord.
 We like to leave the cord unclamped until it has turned white and stopped pulsating.
 This lets us know that our baby has received all the blood and nutrients the placenta had to give.

 These are a must for sure!
 Yes, they are bulky.
 Yes, they remind me of boats.
-But never the less, they are needed for several days (sometimes even weeks).
+Never the less, they are needed for several days (sometimes even weeks).
 I am opting in for a couple boxes of Natracare because they have organic cotton cover, are perfume and plastic free, biodegradable, and made of natural materials.

-These are ah-mazing!
+These are LIFE!
 At first, I didn’t know that these were washable and reusable!
 This time, I know better and will hang on to these awesome briefs!
 Basically, these are mesh panties made from nylon material.
 I’ll have at least 3-5 pair of these on hand.

 There are several places you can find these items; however, I like to do all my shopping in one place.
 In His Hands Birth Supply is where I conveniently shop online for everything I mentioned above (except for items I have on hand at home).
 Ordering these items at least 4-6 weeks out will guarantee that you’ll receive them before the birth of baby!